MAUI NO KA OI

 DON'T: Bother going snorkelling.
 Or maybe do.
 I don't like snorkelling, but lots of people do and Maui is supposed to be amazing for it.

-DO: Rent paddleboards, but talk to the guy about the prevailing wind and current so you don't get fucked on the way back.
+DO: Rent paddleboards, but talk to the guy about the prevailing wind and current so you don't get mess up on the way back.
 You'll see a lot of sea turtles from the boards.
 And cool coral.